Between the sheets: Why do I lose my drive before I even start?

 In addition, it can make it difficult to have sex to your satisfaction because of the weight’s impact on your heart, arteries (which are needed to send and keep blood to the sex organs before and during sex), lungs and more.

-In addition to weight and sex, your doctor will likely want to assess your blood pressure, blood sugar such as diabetes, hyperglycaemia i.e. high blood sugar and hypoglycaemia i.e. low blood sugar, thyroid conditions such as thyroiditis, hyperthyroidism and hypothyroidism and even a simple blood count to check for anaemia, which is notorious for the fatigue that it
+In addition to weight and sex, your doctor will likely want to assess your blood pressure, blood sugar such as diabetes, hyperglycaemia i.e. high blood sugar and hypoglycaemia i.e. low blood sugar, thyroid conditions such as thyroiditis, hyperthyroidism and hypothyroidism and even a simple blood count to check for anaemia, which is notorious for the fatigue that it causes.

 There may be a psychological assessment to evaluate your mental health.
 Unfortunately, our culture stigmatises mental health issues and yet they are very often the culprits or contributors to sexual dysfunction.